Get quotes from these home insurance providers and more.

-If you own a listed building, you may find it harder to find a cheap home insurance policy.
+If are looking for listed building insurance, you may find it harder to find a cheap home cover policy.

 Most listed buildings are over 100 years old, and need to be restored using traditional materials if damaged, which can be very expensive.
 Therefore,if your property is classed as a grade 2 listed building, insurance companies will see the potential for a big payout and so charge more for cover.

 There are three grades of listed property you can insure: